 Bringing your BVI company to an end: strike off vs liquidation

 A BVI company has no limit on its duration (unless provided otherwise in its memorandum or articles).
 Indeed, this firm continues to act for many companies incorporated in the very early days of the International Business Companies Act - now approaching 40 years ago.
-The majority of companies do, however, at some point reach the end of their useful life and directors and shareholders need to be aware of the options available.
+Most companies do, however, at some point reach the end of their useful life and directors and shareholders need to be aware of the options available.

-The 2022 amendments to the BVI Business Companies Act, 2004 (the BCA) which come into force on 1 January 2023 (the BCA amendments) introduce significant changes to both the strike off regime and the requirements relating to those who wish to act as a voluntary liquidator of BVI companies.
-As such, it is more important than ever to be well informed.
+The 2022 amendments to the BVI Business Companies Act, 2004 (the BCA), which come into force on 1 January 2023 (the BCA amendments) introduce significant changes to both the strike-off regime and the requirements relating to those who wish to act as a voluntary liquidator of BVI companies.
+As such, it is more important than ever to be well-informed.

-At the point in time at which a company has served its purpose the question that directors and shareholders must ask is this:
+At the point in time at which a company has served its purpose, the question that directors and shareholders must ask is this:

-The main choice is between liquidation and strike off/dissolution.
-Voluntary liquidation is a straight forward and inexpensive process that brings formal closure and much greater certainty as well as mitigating risk for directors, shareholders and other stakeholders.
+The main choice is between liquidation and strike-off/dissolution.
+Voluntary liquidation is a straightforward and inexpensive process that brings formal closure and much greater certainty as well as mitigating risk for directors, shareholders and other stakeholders.
 It can be completed in as little as 4 to 6 weeks.
 Allowing or applying for the company to be struck off the register of companies (the Register) is, on paper, a simpler and quicker process.
-However, crucially, the BCA Amendments will now result in the immediate dissolution of the company on strike off.
+However, crucially, the BCA Amendments will now result in the immediate dissolution of the company on strike-off.